 Summer 2015: Dr. Rachael Neilan receives FDF award

 Dr. Rachael Miller Neilan has received a Faculty Development Fund award of $10K.
-The funds are to be used for a project entitled "A mathematical model for feral cat colonies in Pittsburgh and analysis of optimal cost-effective TNR policies."
+The funds are to be used for a project titled, "A mathematical model for feral cat colonies in Pittsburgh and analysis of optimal cost-effective TNR policies."
 The period of the award extends from May 1, 2015 through August 1, 2017, and will fund undergraduate researchers.
 Congratulations, Rachael!

 Summer 2015: Dr. Anna Haensch receives FDF award